 - Exams 3F/MFE, 3L, 4/C, and 8 make extensive use of Exam 1/P material.
-Exams 5 and 9 assume an understanding of Exam 1/P material. - Exam 5 is approachable without detailed knowledge of the material on Exam 2/FM.
+Exams 5 and 9 assume an understanding of Exam 1/P material. - Some candidates may find it helpful to take Exam C/4 closer to Exam 3L and Exam 1/P as the statistical concepts in those three exams are related.
+Similarly, candidates may find it helpful to take Exams 2/FM and 3F/MFE close together. - Exam 5 is approachable without detailed knowledge of the material on Exam 2/FM.
 A candidate who has studied this material, however, may gain a deeper understanding of the material on Exam 5 and its foundations. - Many candidates find it easier to study for the more mathematical Exams 1-4 when they are not too far removed from college math. - Exam 4/C covers the theory of credibility.
 Credibility theory is applied in Exam 5.
 Candidates who have mastered credibility theory in Exam 4/C may find its application more intuitive on Exam 5.
 On the other hand, candidates who have experience applying credibility on Exam 5 may find the theory on Exam 4/C easier to understand. - There is a great deal of thematic overlap among Exams 6, 8, and 9.
 Candidates may find their understanding of whichever one they study last enhanced by the material learned on the other two.